Keerthan2k1/Projects/README.md

 It has all the information regarding features, technologies used, screenshots of the website and Dashboard.

 ## Features
-he Student Result Analysis project is featured to analyze performance data of students academic year, it shows student scores,subject-wise marks etc.
+The Student Result Analysis project is featured to analyze performance data of students academic year, it shows student scores,subject-wise marks etc.